Ten Things to Know Before Traveling to Vietnam

 8) The C word

 Vietnam is one of the five communist countries left in the world besides China, Cuba, Laos and North Korea.
 This alone is a unique quality that can draw a traveler’s curiosity.
 Yet, to the naked eye, it didn’t seem so communist.
 But by talking to Vietnamese people and doing a little deeper research, you can start to find many things that remind you you’re in a communist country.
 For one, I could not log onto WordPress or any WordPress blog.
 It was blocked.
-Measures against free speech were blatant.
+Measures against free speech became blatant.

 During our time in Vietnam, our new Vietnamese friends explained to us a recent Taiwanese power plant incident that had polluted and poisoned much of the water in the Vietnamese coast of the South China Sea.
 Thousands of dead fish and birds were washing up on shores.
 Even more alarming, locals and tourists alike were getting sick from eating locally caught fish.
 Other locals I asked did not know a thing about this, but when I went online, international news outlets had published reports about the incident.